Complete a Record of Employment

 • What is a Record of Employment (ROE)?

 There are two ways you can generate an ROE for your staff.
 Both work equally well, so feel free to use whichever is easiest for you!
-Creating an ROE through the ROE tab 1.
+Option A. Create an ROE through the ROE tab 1.
 In Payroll, select the ROE option in the side menu.
-2. In the dropdown that ...
+2. In the dropdown ...

-• Why do I get the ROE error: "last day for which paid must be within final pay period"
+• Troubleshooting: ROE error "Last day for which paid must be within final pay period"

 What does it mean?
 Commonly this is pointing to the fact that the final day that the employee worked (and should be paid for) is after their last payment.
 Sometimes this happens when an employee is paid their final pay a few days before their last ...